hoangduytran/blender-manual/manual/extensions/index.rst

 ..
 This creates a listing from all the .zip packages that it can find in the specified location.

-Example of how the JSON is expected to look like:
+Example of what the JSON is expected to look like:

 .. code:: json